shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 ---
 ![](https://lh4.googleusercontent.com/-ts5lhPEvP2U/VA2txu4TiLI/AAAAAAAASWs/ZR8EkWYzhcI/w681-h250-no/ng-options.jpg)

 Using ng-options was bit tough for me.
 I banged my head couple of times when I actually used ng-options in my code.
 And most of the times, I had to google and find out how to make it work.
 Looking the AngularJS documentation didn't help much, as it's less informative and doesn't have much code samples.

-I could find lot of stack overflow links, and infact I understood the concepts after reading those links only.
+But, I could find lot of Stackoverflow links, and infact I understood the concepts after reading those links only.
 Here, finally, I decided to write a blog posts about what I learned.
 And you know, this post is going to be mostly useful to me more than any one; because next time, I don't need to google it.. :)

 <!--more-->
 ## Why ng-options